 Roux (pronounced ROO) is one of the first things you learn about in culinary school.
 It’s a smooth paste made from flour cooked in fat.
 When you add it to a liquid, it transforms regular ol’ broth or milk into a thick, creamy sauce, giving body to your soups and sauces.
-At home, you usually cook the flour in a pan and add the liquid directly to it, but in a restaurant setting we often make roux ahead of time.
+At home, you usually cook the flour in a pan and add the liquid directly to it, but in a restaurant setting, we often make roux ahead of time.

-As it turns out, it’s the best thing that every happened to me on Thanksgiving Day.
+As it turns out, it’s the best thing that ever happened to me on Thanksgiving Day.
 Think about it: You’re already pretty stressed out from juggling all those cooking tasks.
 You have a huge turkey to manage along with multiple side dishes, appetizers, and desserts.
 When it comes time to make the gravy, you’re frantically re-heating your vegetable sides, mashing the potatoes, and thinking about carving the turkey.
 Do you really want to risk burning the flour and ruining your gravy?
 So, instead, make your roux ahead of time!

-How to make (and use) roux
+How to Make (and Use) Roux

 All you need is equal parts fat and all-purpose flour.
-You can use any fat you like (vegetable oil, bacon grease, butter, or chicken fat), but keep in mind that the gravy will be tastier if you use a flavorful fat.
-That’s why I never use margarine or shortening to make roux, because those fats have very little flavor.
+You can use any fat you like (vegetable oil, bacon grease, butter, or chicken fat), but keep in mind that the gravy will be tastier if you use flavorful fat.
+That’s why I never use margarine or shortening to make roux because those fats have very little flavor.

 In a small saucepan, slowly heat the fat over medium heat until it’s melted.
 You’re ready to add the flour if the fat bubbles when you sprinkle a pinch of flour into the pan.
 Add the flour and whisk until it forms a rough paste.
 As you cook, whisk constantly and notice how the roux begins to soften and thin.
-After about 5 minutes, you should no longer smell raw flour as you hover your nose over the pan.
+After about five minutes, you should no longer smell raw flour as you hover your nose over the pan.
 That means it’s done!

-You might be used to cooking your roux longer than 5 minutes (a dark roux for gumbo can take as long as 45 minutes!).
+You might be used to cooking your roux longer than five minutes (a dark roux for gumbo can take as long as 45 minutes!).
 You can continue cooking your roux if you like, but a brown roux won’t have as much thickening power as a white roux.

 Once the roux is made, store it in an air-tight jar in the refrigerator.
 It keeps for a while (and you can also freeze it), so feel free to make a big batch for soups or sauces.

 In general, here is how much white roux you’ll need to thicken your sauce.
-You can always thin it out if it gets too thick, or add more pre-made roux if it’s too thin!
+You can always thin it out if it gets too thick, or add more premade roux if it’s too thin!

-Using the roux
+Using the Roux

 All that’s left to do is pour it into a gravy boat and pop it on the table!